By guest writer George Sallit

 Finally, in goes the silver SW1X.
 This made the overall sound clearer and at last, there was an enormous hall where the BBC orchestra was recorded playing Copland.
 Not only did the 3D soundstage improve but in the bass, there was real subtlety in the playing.
 This mains cable was the best of those tested here and it is one of the best I have heard.
 I also doubt there is anything else near this price.

-I have to emphasise that although these cables made a difference it has to be kept in context.
+I have to emphasize that although these cables made a difference it has to be kept in context.
 In my experience mains cables do make a difference and the SW1X cables were some of the best I have heard.
 But the differences claimed by some companies are over the top and are made to justify the thousands of £/euros/$ charged for their cables.
 I question whether that sort of money is not better spent on improving components.

 An observation, I found that when the Schurter IEC connector was pushed into the socket of the Pass amp it made a good connection but it was a little loose in the socket and the weight of the cable tended to pull it to one side.
 I did not hear any issues.
 However, if it worries you then it would probably be best to ask Slawa to change them for a Wattgate or an MHSD.
 The Audionote ISIS cable has been modified with MHSD connectors for that reason.